Think of a horse.

 For example, let’s say you’re at a restaurant and you see something on the menu you enjoy.
 Most people can smell or taste it.
 No doubt this helps (or hinders?) decision making at the restaurant!

 I can based on logic, tell you what food I’ve liked in the past and base my choices on that logic.
 I use the memory of like/dislike to decide what to order, but I don’t imagine how something looks, tastes, smells like, etc.

 Or if you take a few seconds to think of your favourite song; Phantastics, those with the ability to imagine, can hear the song playing in their mind.

 Go ahead, give it a try!
-Can you hear the music?
+Can you hear that?

 Someone could ask me: “How does the tune of ‘We Are the Champions’ by Queen go again?